Empire Apple Tree

 Some of the benefits of this tree are the crimson red skin and dove-white flesh that makes an apple so desirable.
 And let's not forget "that taste".
 You know the one we mean.
 That sweet, desserty taste that you long for when eating an apple fresh out of hand.
 Many people will argue that Empire even improves on the dessert-wine taste and scent that Macintosh's are so famous for.

-It only grows to 16 feet tall and wide so it is the perfect size for an urban or suburban garden.
+It is the perfect size for an urban or suburban garden.
 It is ideal for planting under power lines or other tough-to-plant locations.

 It needs full sun and cool autumn nights for optimal growth and you can increase your fall yield if you plant another apple variety close by to help pollination.
 Also plan to thin out the crop each year to get bigger and better apples.
 (Like most Macintosh offspring, it is happy to set many, many little apples for you if you let it.)